youyanggu/covid19_projections/index.md

 ## View Projections

 Below you can find our projections for every US state and 70 countries (including all 27 European Union countries).
+For reproduction number estimates, you can see also visit our [Infections Tracker](/infections-tracker) page.

 [Back to Top](#top)